-Volunteers sew more than 3,000 face masks!
+Volunteers sew more thousands of face masks!

 Working tirelessly to keep clinicians safe

 Volunteer Nikki Pals single-handedly assembled more than 625 personal protective equipment (PPE) kits for our clinicians!
 JourneyCare has used more than 900 of these kits so far, which contain protective equipment like gloves, masks and gowns to help as our staff responds to the coronavirus.
-We are grateful to Nikki for her dedication in helping to protect our patients and families, staff and JourneyCare community.
+We are grateful to Nikki for her dedication in helping to protect our patients and their families, our staff and the JourneyCare community.